GalKJ/Zaizi_Monty_Hall_Challenge/README.md

 ### Thanks

-I hope you have fun with the game and the stats make it clear that Von Santos was correct 🙂
+I hope you have fun with the game and the stats make it clear that Vos Savant was correct 🙂